Starr Manning: 2012–13

 Upon Cole and Hope's deaths in Port Charles, New York, the setting of General Hospital, Starr is rescued by Michael Corinthos.
 Blair soon arrives to tell Starr that her family is gone.
 The main suspect in their deaths is Sonny Corinthos, Michael's father.
 Michael lets Starr stay at his apartment during the trial.
 When Sonny is acquitted, a distraught Starr takes him hostage at gunpoint; Michael is able to talk her out of it but later has her arrested.
 However, Todd later blackmails Sonny and Michael into dropping the charges.
 Johnny Zacchara blackmails Rick Powers into letting Starr out of her contract and she signs another deal with him.
 Starr and Michael soon begin dating and he disapproves of her new roommate, Trey Mitchell.
 Starr initially clashes with Michael's sister, and Trey's girlfriend, Kristina Davis.
 Starr and Michael follow Trey and Kristina to Las Vegas and are shocked to find Kristina and Trey have eloped as a publicity stunt for their reality show.
 It is later revealed that Kate Howard's alternate personality, Connie, was the shooter the night of Starr's accident.
 Starr severs all ties with Johnny when it is revealed that he secretly married Connie to keep her from being committed and helped cover up her involvement in the shooting.
 Todd soon confides in Starr about his involvement in the switching of Téa's stillborn son with Sam Morgan's living child.
-Starr and Michael nearly make love for the first time on Halloween when he is confronted by his presumed dead biological father, A. J. Quartermaine.
+Starr and Michael nearly have sex for the first time on Halloween when he is confronted by his presumed dead biological father, A. J. Quartermaine.
 She begins sleeping on Michael's couch when she and Trey get evicted from the apartment.
 As she offers supports to Michael, Starr blackmails Todd into helping Sam's sister, Molly Lansing get her book published.
-Starr and Michael make love for the first time on Christmas Eve.
+Starr and Michael have sex for the first time on Christmas Eve.
 In January 2013, Johnny finally admits that he was behind Hope and Cole's accident.
 When Johnny is sent to prison, he gives Starr his half of the Haunted Star making her partners with Michael's cousin and sister-in-law, Lulu Spencer-Falconeri.

 Starr is seen grieving on the anniversary of Cole and Hope's death, as well as lamenting the day she met Michael and starting a relationship.
 As they leave the gravesite, an unknown figure walks forward and gazes sadly at Cole and Hope's gravestones.
 It is heavily suggested that it is Cole and he survived the accident; however, it remains unknown.
 On March 20, 2013, Starr receives an emergency call from Langston, telling her to return to Los Angeles immediately.
 She leaves Michael and tells him she will be back soon.
 A few days later, Starr calls Michael and tells him she is not returning to Port Charles, and breaks up with him without an explanation.
 It is implied that Hope and Cole turned up alive in Los Angeles and Starr went into hiding with them.